-A number of small studies have examined the effect of an anesthetic administered intraoperatively or immediately postoperatively, with varying results; one group found a decrease in pain during the infusion but no benefits after the infusion until 12 months.[21,22] The use of venlafaxine or gabapentin for 10 days, starting 1 day before surgery, may decrease postmastectomy pain, but confirmatory studies are needed.
+A number of small studies have examined the effect of an anesthetic administered intraoperatively or immediately postoperatively, with varying results; one group found a decrease in pain during the infusion but no benefits after the infusion until 12 months.[21,22] The use of venlafaxine or gabapentin for 10 days or pregabalin for 7 days starting 1 day before surgery may decrease postmastectomy pain, but confirmatory studies are needed.

 Postthoracotomy pain syndrome

 Defined as pain occurring 2 months after thoracotomy, postthoracotomy pain syndrome occurs in approximately 50% of patients and may be underreported and undertreated.
 The pain is thought to be related to damage to the intercostal nerve during surgery and from postoperative drainage via chest tubes.
 The pain includes both neuropathic and nonneuropathic components.